The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Power Spectrum: Effective Field Theory

 \subsection{Comparing the speed of sound for \rm{CDM} and \rm{FDM}}

 In order to determine the best-fit values of $c_{s(1)}^2$, we fit Eq. \eqref{eq:peft1loop} to the non-linear power spectrum obtained from either simulations or observations.
-However, one does not know the best ``fitting interval" from the theory a priori. \cite{precision} proposes a systematic way to find the appropriate maximum wavenumber of the fitting interval, namely $k_{\mathrm{fit}}$.
-In this procedure, by gradually increasing the maximum wavenumber of the fitting interval, $k_{max}$, we get to a wave number at which the best-fit value of $c_{s(1)}^2$ exceeds the error bars of the previous ones obtained for smaller $k_{max}$'s.
+However, the best "fitting interval" is not known a priori from the theory. \cite{precision} proposes a systematic way to find the appropriate maximum wavenumber of the fitting interval, namely $k_{\mathrm{fit}}$.
+In this procedure, by gradually increasing the maximum wavenumber of the fitting interval, $k_{max}$, we arrive at a wavenumber at which the best-fit value of $c_{s(1)}^2$ exceeds the error bars of the previous ones obtained for smaller $k_{max}$'s.
 We use this wave number as $k_{\mathrm{fit}}$.
 As shown in Fig. \eqref{cs-kmaxfit}, following this procedure using the power spectrum of our simulations, we arrive at the value $k_{\mathrm{fit}} = 0.28\,h\,\mathrm{Mpc}^{-1}$.
 So, we use this value as the upper bound of the fitting intervals in the following calculations.

 We determine the value of $c_{s(1)}^2$ using our CDM and FDM N-body simulations and then compare them.
-The simulations' box size is $L= 250 \,h^{-1}\,\mathrm{Mpc}$ with $512^2$ particles.
+The simulations' box size is $L= 250 \,h^{-1}\,\mathrm{Mpc}$ with $512^3$ particles.
 Since we perform finite box/finite simulation, only a finite number of modes are at hand, so to calculate the integrals in Eqs.\eqref{P22}-\eqref{P13}, we use the linear CAMB data for $P_{11}(k)$ as an approximation.

-By choosing the fitting interval to be $k\in\left[2 \pi/L, 0.28\right]\,h\,\mathrm{Mpc}^{-1}$, we get the best-fit value for the effective sound speed for CDM simulation to be
+By choosing the fitting interval to be $k\in\left[2 \pi/L, 0.28\right]\,h\,\mathrm{Mpc}^{-1}$, we get the best-fit value for the effective sound speed for CDM simulation to be \footnote{In our analysis, we employ the NonlinearModelFit function available in \textit{Mathematica} to perform the fitting procedure and estimate confidence intervals.
+This function utilizes a nonlinear least-$\chi^2$ method to fit the model to the given data, the power spectrum of the simulations in our case.
+The resulting output provides the square roots of the diagonal elements of the covariance matrix, which estimate the standard deviation of the best-fit values of the model's parameters (the speed of sound parameter in our case.)}